So You’ve Got a Marketing Dashboard…Now What?

 The other title of this post is “So What?”

-Actually, I could have titled this post “so what” instead because that can be the sad fate of some marketing reporting.
-We’re seeing so many clients invest in improving their marketing reporting and analytics, and that is one of the most important steps to reaching high performance.
+The sad fate of marketing reporting in some companies is that most marketers don’t make full use of their marketing dashboards.
+We’re seeing so many clients invest in improving their marketing reporting and analytics, and then not include that valuable data in the formulation of their future campaigns.
+We know for a fact that learning from your analytical data is one of the most important steps to reaching high performance.
 Trouble is, sometimes all that hard work takes awhile to have the intended impact.
 Naturally this is frustrating to those who spend the time and invest the resources, but what’s a marketing operations team to do in the face of skeptics and inertia?
-Plenty!
-Read on.